+We recall that the unitary dual of a Lie group is a set whose points are the unitary equivalence classes of unitary irreducible representations of that group.

-\begin{theorem} Let $\pi\colon G\to\Bc(\Zc)$ be any uniformly bounded continuous representation of a nilpotent Lie group $G$.
+\begin{theorem} Let $\pi\colon G\to\Bc(\Xc)$ be any uniformly bounded continuous representation of a nilpotent Lie group $G$.
 Then $\pi$ is topologically irreducible if and only if it is strongly irreducible.
-In this case there exists a unique point in the unitary dual of $G$ consisting of unitary irreducible representations of $G$ which are almost equivalent to $\pi$ and whose spaces of smooth vectors are isomorphic as $\Sc(G)$-modules with the space of smooth vectors of~$\pi$. \end{theorem}
+If this is the case, then there exists a unique point in the unitary dual of $G$ consisting of unitary irreducible representations of $G$ which are almost equivalent to $\pi$ and whose spaces of smooth vectors are isomorphic as $\Sc(G)$-modules with the space of smooth vectors of~$\pi$. \end{theorem}